sojiadeyanju/mlzoomcamp_2025-midterm-project/README.md

 2. Sample 20% of data for efficient training
 3. Perform feature engineering and scaling
 4. Train the Gradient Boosting model
-5. Save the trained model and artifacts to the `models/` directory
+5. Crate and save the trained model and artifacts to `models/` directory
 6. Display performance metrics and feature importance

 **Expected output:**